aleontiev/pyresource/README.md

         }
     }
 ```
-**Note**: whenever `group` is used, the result is expected to be a dictionary with one value for each aggregation
+**Note**: whenever `group` is used, the result is expected to be a dictionary with one value for each aggregation.
 If `group` is not being used, all queries are subject to pagination in order to prevent the API server from attempting to retrieve and serialize extremely large datasets.

 Get all users with `id` and `groups.id` in pages (and sub-pages) of size 2: